martinholovsky/Securix-Linux/other/Coding_conventions.md

 done
 ```
 ## Shell functions
-Name of function start with `f_*` so anyone can recognize it quickly.
+Name of function must start with `f_*` so anyone can recognize it quickly.

 Again please follow newlines, spaces, tabs, etc. convention